martinhristov90/Kerberos_Vagrant/README.md

 ---

-- Execute `vagrant up --provision` to start the three VMs
+- Execute `vagrant up --provision` to start the three VMs.
-- Login to the `kerberos-server`, change to `root` user by `sudo su` command and initialize the Kerberos Database (the `-s` flag creates a `stash` file to avoid entering the DB password upon restart) :
+- Login to the `kerberos-server`, change to `root` user by `sudo su` command and initialize the Kerberos Database (the `-s` flag creates a `stash` file to avoid entering the DB password upon restart):

     ```
     root@kerberos-server:/home/vagrant#/usr/sbin/kdb5_util create -s